Community Activities and Events

 - Take a self-guided Arts and Culture Walking Tour around Sidney.
 You can use the online interactive map or the printable map to guide your tour.

 - Share your ideas for the future of Sidney.
 The Town of Sidney is updating its Official Community Plan and would like to hear your ideas for the future of our community.
-Add your ideas, favourite things about Sidney, and things you think could be improved to our #Sidney2040 Interactive Ideas Map.

 - Check out the artwork on Sidney’s Utility Boxes, and learn more about Sidney’s Utility Box Beautification Project.